Vernon Downs: Facilities and concerts

 The track was the site of many of the annual K-Rockathon concerts.
 It has hosted many large-venue acts such as Phish.
 It has a 173-suite hotel and fine dining restaurant.
 The hotel remains open at present.

 Vernon Fairgrounds

 In the years prior to opening as a harness racing track in 1953, the grounds served as the Vernon Fairgrounds.
+In the 1970s Vernon Downs returned to its roots by reinstating the Vernon “Mini-Fair,” which has since been hosted annually in different formats.

+Stock car racing

-In 1950, a one half mile clay oval on the premises hosted two Grand National Series (now NASCAR Cup) events, which were won respectively by racing pioneers Bill Blair and Dick Linder.
+A one-half mile clay oval on the premises featured the NASCAR Modified Division in 1949 and the Sportsman Division (predecessor of the Xfinity Series) in 1950 on a weekly basis.
+The venue also hosted two 1950 Grand National Series (now NASCAR Cup) events, which were won respectively by racing pioneers Bill Blair and Dick Linder.

-In the 1970’s Vernon Downs returned to its roots by reinstating the Vernon “Mini-Fair,” which has since been hosted annually in different formats.